pdjr-n2k/TMP106/README.md

 **TMP106** treats each connected temperature sensor as an independent device identified by a unique, user configured, address known in NMEA parlance as an instance number.

 PGN 130316 temperature reports are broadcast regularly for each sensor at user defined time intervals.

-The maximum transmission rate of PGN 130316 by a network module the **TMP106** is limited to one message every 500ms
-Each sensor channel can be read at a minumum interval of two seconds and readings are simply queued for subsequent transmission.
+The minimum time interval between successive PGN 130316 broadcasts is limited by the NMEA 2000 specification in two ways.
+Firstly, an absolute limit on the module transmission rate means that the **TMP106** will not broadcast more than two temperature reports per second.
+Secondly, a limit on the minimum reporting interval of a single temperature instance is limited to two seconds.

 ## Module configuration